ElgarL/GroupManager/CONFIG.md

 Located at: plugins/GroupManager/globalgroups.yml

 This file is used to make predefined permission 'sets'.
-The groups in this file will never be given directly to a user, and simply be added to a real groups inheritance.
+The groups in this file will never be given directly to a user, and simply be added to a world groups inheritance.

 The point of global groups, is to make it easier to manage servers with multiple worlds.
 Instead of having to copy the permissions from each world, every time you make a change, you can simply make a global 'mod' group, and list all your normal mod permissions there.
 That way, you simply add 'g:mod' to the inheritance of the mod groups in each world, and that mod group gets all the permissions from the global file.

 The use of the global groups file is mostly optional.
-You can delete most the groups out of this file, and move the permissions to the groups.yml, as long as you leave the top line of the global groups file.
+You can delete most the groups from this file, and move the permissions to the groups.yml, as long as you leave the top line of the global groups file.
 Doing so, is down to personal preference, the main thing is to make sure that if you rename or move any groups in global groups, you also update the name in the inheritance of each world.